212-227-8877

 This past August, a jury in Westmoreland County, Pennsylvania, decided on a death penalty verdict for 22-year-old Melvin Knight, who pleaded guilty to murder in the torture killing of a mentally disabled woman he held captive in a dingy western Pennsylvania apartment.

 The prosecutor had argued Knight deserved the death penalty because his crimes were so depraved.
-The defense attorney had argued for life in prison rather than capital punishment citing Knight’s relatively young age and his lack of a prior criminal record as mitigating factors.
+The defense attorney had argued for life in prison rather than capital punishment, citing Knight’s relatively young age and his lack of a prior criminal record as mitigating factors.

 Before deciding whether to impose capital punishment, the jury is instructed to weigh the aggravating factors presented by the prosecution against the mitigating factors presented by the defense.
+This is a critical stage where an experienced NYC Criminal Defense Lawyer can make all the difference.

 footer footer-mobile